-A levels: AAA including French (general studies and critical thinking not accepted)
+A levels: AAA including French and excluding general studies and critical thinking

 The Law National Aptitude Test (LNAT)

 All applicants, including mature and overseas applicants, must take the Law National Aptitude Test (LNAT) exam if you are applying for 2018 entry (or deferred entry to 2019) for an undergraduate law degree at The University of Nottingham.